|

 Myiarchus o. oberi (subspecies restricted to Dominica & Guadeloupe)

-Myiarchus oberi sanctaeluciae (an endemic subspecies in St. Lucia)
+Myiarchus oberi sanctaeluciae (subspecies endemic to St. Lucia)

 - Grenada Flycatcher (LAe) (*) ______